bic-org-uk/bic-lcf/docs/LCF-DataFrameworks.md

 ### <a name="f13"></a> 13 Patron payment
 [Back to functions list](#functions)

-The patron payment function combines the following core functions:
+The patron payment function, if successfully executed, causes an LMS to perform a number of consequential actions.
+These actions are performed internally within the LMS, so how they are performed is beyond the scope of LCF.
+Depending upon the precise circumstances, and assuming payment has been authorised or does not require authorisation, either or both of the following entity record modification actions might be performed by an LMS:

--   Attempt to create a payment record for the amount to be paid.
+-   The LMS would create a payment record for the amount to be paid.
 If cancelling a payment, the payment record is deleted or the payment status is modified.

--   Retrieve and modify the charge records to update the charge status.
+-   The LMS would retrieve and modify the relevant charge records to update their charge status.

 #### Request